Art Deco in the United States: Department stores and office buildings

 Following the lead of the skyscrapers of New York City, smaller in scale but no less ambitious in design, Art Deco office buildings and department stores appeared in cities across the United States.
 They were rarely built by banks, which wanted to appear conservative, but were often built by retail chains, public utilities, automobile companies and technology companies, which wanted to express modernity and progress.
-Syracuse, New York is home to the Niagara Mohawk Building, in Syracuse, New York, completed in 1932. was originally the home of the nation's largest electricity supplier.
+Syracuse, New York is home to the Niagara Mohawk Building, in Syracuse, New York, completed in 1932.
+It was originally the home of the nation's largest electricity supplier.
 The facade, by the firm of Bley and Lyman, was designed to express the power and modernity of electricity; it features a statue called "The Spirit of Light" 8.5 meters high, made of stainless steel, as the central element of the facade.
 The Guardian Building, originally the Union Trust Building, is a rare example of a bank or financial institution using Art Deco.
 Its interior decoration was so elaborate that it became known as the "Cathedral of Commerce".

 The San Francisco architect Timothy L. Pflueger best known for the Paramount Theatre in Oakland, California, was another proponent of lavish Art Deco interiors and facades on office buildings.
 The interior of his downtown San Francisco office building, 450 Sutter Street, opened in 1929, was entirely covered with hieroglyphic-like designs and ornament, resembling a giant tapestry.